haleylanebrown/bamazon-app/README.md

 ### Manager View

 1. From your Terminal, run the Node application called `bamazonManager.js`.
-Running this application will:

-* List a set of menu options:
+Running this application will list a set of menu options:

 * View Products for Sale